tfabris/CrowCam/README.md

   configuration changes to the override file.

 ####  Edit thumbnail file:
-Edit the file named "crowcam-thumbnail.jpg" to be the default thumbnail that is used when a new video stream is created.
+Edit the file named "crowcam-thumbnail.jpg" to be your default thumbnail that is used when a new video stream is created.
 This must be a JPG that adheres to the YouTube standards for thumbnail files.
+Make sure to change it to something that is appropriate for **your** YouTube channel!
+The file I've included in the source code is the one for my YouTube channel, and I'm sure you don't want that.

 ####  Create API credentials file:
 Create an API credentials file named "api-creds" (no file extension),